Tastes of Thessaloniki

 Confirmation of booking

-In general, there are few dress restrictions in Europe and dress codes are similar to those you are used to at home.
-Please note though that in many churches modest dress is required; no shorts or skimpy tops are permitted.
+In general, there are few dress restrictions in Europe.
+Please note though that the tour may pass by or through churches, where modest dress is required; no shorts or skimpy tops are permitted.

 Children must be 6 years of age to 11 years inclusively, children below 6 years of age are not permitted.

 Continue your journey with your local guide to the busy commercial areas of Thessaloniki, sampling many flavours along the way.
-Try koulouri and bougatsa–small round breads with sesame seeds that are incredibly tasty.
-While koulouriis delightfully plain, bougatsacan be filled with almost anything – cream, spinach, cheese, mince and much more!
-With both breads having a history that dates back to the Byzantine era, koulouri and bougatsa are undoubtedly fascinating foods.
+Try koulouri and bougatsa – small round breads with tasty sesame seeds.
+While koulouri is a fairly plain (but nonetheless delicious!), bougatsa can be filled with almost anything – cream, spinach, cheese, mince and much more.
+With both breads having a history that dates back to the Byzantine era, koulouri and bougatsa are undoubtedly fascinating foods that you simply have to try in Thessaloniki.

-Move on to Athonos Square and be amazed by beautiful scenery that compliments the numerous old-world ouzeris and small taverns in a picture-perfect way.
-Visit one of the best ouzeris in the city and taste meze accompanied with ouzo or tsipouro.
+Move on to Athonos Square, and be amazed by beautiful scenery that compliments the numerous old-world ouzeris and small taverns.
+Visit one of the best ouzeris in the city and taste meze accompanied with ouzo or tsipouro - some flavours you won't be forgetting in a hurry, that's for sure!